Banani-Rath/azure-devops-server-docs-pr/docs/server/architecture/examples-complex-topo.md

 The topology in this example is also concerned about fault tolerance and high performance.
 Data tier fault tolerance is provided by taking advantage of the SQL Server clustering technologies.
-Multiple SharePoint Web applications are configured for use by team projects within collections in a SharePoint Web farm.
-Team project collection databases are distributed across SQL Server instances for improved performance and ease of individual management.
+Multiple SharePoint Web applications are configured for use by projects within collections in a SharePoint Web farm.
+Project collection databases are distributed across SQL Server instances for improved performance and ease of individual management.
 SQL Server Reporting Services and SQL Server Analysis Servers are running on separate servers for improved